 Payment retries are often so successful that the customers have no idea anything was happening behind the scenes because they never lose access to their subscriptions.
 So it's a win for your accounting department and for the customer experience.

 6. Simplify plan migrations with customer empowerment.

-With automated billing software, your customers can be empowered to upgrade and downgrade their subscription plans whenever they need through self-service portals.
+With automated billing software, your customers can be empowered to upgrade and downgrade their subscription plans whenever they need to through self-service portals.

 7. Take the manual work out of price uplifts.

 For many SaaS businesses, pre-scheduled price increases are built into contracts to account for inflation or matching current catalog pricing.

 Whether these increases are a percentage or a specific dollar amount, automated billing software automatically applies them on whatever schedule your business requires.

 Building automatic price uplifts into your billing process ensures your team doesn’t have to go through accounts and make changes manually each quarter, year, or another cadence as contracts dictate.
 It also means you don’t miss out on revenue due to missed uplifts.

 Another process advantage automated billing software enables is detailed reporting on demand.
 Granular information about your business’s sales, cash, revenue, and MRR pillars is easily accessed and filtered through dashboards, and downloadable as needed.